-Scrolling through my Facebook feed, I am inundated with posts of friends and acquaintances, dropping their sons and daughters off for their first year of college.
-I think back to a year ago, when I was doing the same.
+Scrolling through my Facebook feed, I see the posts of friends and acquaintances dropping their sons and daughters off for their first year of college.
+I remember a year ago when I was doing the same.
 The excitement.
 The hopefulness.
 The nervous anticipation.

-What unfolded in the weeks that followed was not what I’d expected—or what I’d heard to expect—of my child’s college experience.
-Our family’s “college transition story” is a little different than most.
+What unfolded in the following weeks was not what I’d expected — or what I’d heard to expect — of my child’s college experience.
+Our family’s “college transition story” differs from most.
 But important to share, I think.

-To all you moms dropping off your children this year, I really hope that your child will enthusiastically jump into college with both feet first and not look back.
-(While that might be painful for us moms, of course, that’s what we want, right??)
+To all you parents dropping off your children this year, I hope your teen will enthusiastically jump into college with both feet first and not look back.
+(While that might be painful for us moms, that’s what we want, right??)

-For those of you fielding teary calls or frequent texts from a child who wants to come home, or is homesick, or doesn’t fit in, or is just struggling to adjust—this is for you.
+For those of you fielding teary calls or frequent texts from a child who wants to come home, is homesick, doesn’t fit in, or is struggling to adjust — this is for you.

 Because this time last year, I was you.

-Even though my daughter was excited to go off to college, things did not go smoothly first semester.
+Even though my daughter was excited to go off to college, things did not go smoothly in the first semester.
 She was homesick.
 She didn’t feel like she fit in.
 She was a non-partier among partiers.
-She tried out for a play, and didn’t get a part.
-She applied to be a tour guide, and didn’t get selected.
+She tried out for a play and didn’t get a part.
+She applied to be a tour guide and didn’t get selected.
 She struggled in a math class and didn’t get the “C” she needed.

 She missed us.